COVID-19 Update - The ABPN has been actively monitoring the events and circumstances surrounding the spread of COVID-19…

 A diplomate will be reported as “Not Certified” if they do not complete 6 years (two consecutive 3-year blocks) of CC activities.
 A diplomate may change their status back to “Certified–Meeting CC requirements” upon successful completion of a block of CC requirements and passing a CC examination or following the steps for lapsed certificate reentry via the ABCC Pathway.

 If a diplomate does not pass 30 article exams in their first 3-year block, they can ‘catch up’ on article exams in the second consecutive 3-year block.
-In other words, for one certificate in ABCC, they will need to pass 60 articles exams by the end of year 6 (second 3-year block).
+In other words, for one certificate in the ABCC Pathway, they will need to pass 60 articles exams by the end of year 6 (second 3-year block).

 Diplomates will remain in the block until they complete all CC block requirements.
 Their certification status will change to ‘Certified- Not Meeting CC Requirements’ until all elements have been satisfied for that 3-year block.
 Once they complete all requirements, then they will advance to the next 3-year block and can begin another set of article exams and requirements.